Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas State Stats and Trends

-- Arkansas State has two wins against the spread in four games this season.
+- Arkansas State has covered the spread on two occasions this season.

-- The Red Wolves have been underdogs by 2 points or more three times this year and have covered the spread twice.
+- This season, the Red Wolves have two against the spread wins in three games as an underdog of 1.5 points or more.

-- Arkansas State's games this season have hit the over on two of three set point totals (66.7%).
+- Arkansas State's games this year have gone over the total in two out of three opportunities (66.7%).

 - The Red Wolves put up 31.8 points per game, comparable to the 34.0 the Eagles give up.

-- When Arkansas State scores more than 34.0 points, it is 1-0 against the spread and 1-1 overall.
+- Arkansas State is 1-0 against the spread and 1-1 overall when the team notches more than 34.0 points.

-- In games that Arkansas State totals more than 494.8 yards, the team is 1-0 against the spread and 1-1 overall.
+- In games that Arkansas State picks up more than 494.8 yards, the team is 1-0 against the spread and 1-1 overall.

-- This season the Red Wolves have turned the ball over six times, six more than the Eagles' takeaways (0).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.